pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/deductive-reasoning.md

 An immediate inference is an argument wherein the conclusion is drawn from a single premise.
 By the nature of deduction, such a conclusion is either equivalent to the premise, or a more limited statement than the premise wherein information is lost.
 The elementary types of immediate inferences are given below.

 #### Obversion
-The process of changing a proposition into a logically equivalent one having a different quality–i.e. copula is inverted (affirmative to negative, or negative to affirmative).
+The process of changing a proposition into a logically equivalent one having a different quality – i.e. copula is inverted (affirmative to negative, or negative to affirmative).

 | Original |     | Obversion |     |
 | --- | --- | --- | --- |